-The Committee will review the information contained in a report and any attachments thereto within 60 days of filing to determine whether such report is in compliance with applicable laws, rules, and regulations.
-If the Committee identifies an apparent error, omission, or discrepancy in a report, the filer may be notified in writing via an amendment request letter and asked to correct or clarify the information by amendment within 30 days of receiving the request.
-Additionally, if a filer believes that he or she has made an error on a previous report, then he or she may submit an unsolicited amendment to that report.
+The Committee will review the information contained in a report and any attachments thereto within 60 days of filing to determine whether the report is in compliance with applicable laws, rules, and regulations.
+If the Committee identifies an apparent error, omission, or discrepancy in a report, it will notify the filer in writing via an amendment request letter and ask the filer to correct or clarify the information by amendment within 30 days of receiving the request.
+Additionally, if a filer believes that they made an error on a previous report, they may submit an unsolicited amendment to that report.
 Amendments must be filed using the same method (eFD or paper) used to file the original report.
-If a filer believes an amendment was requested in error, he or she must contact the Committee promptly.
+If a filer believes an amendment was requested in error, they must contact the Committee promptly.
 The Committee will determine whether such amendment or clarification is needed.